Skip to main content

 • “With three factions, each having unique mechanics and dozens of commanders to choose from, there’s plenty of variety to keep every playthrough fresh and exciting.”

-• “The maps are a bit too small, which leads to balance issues.
-In some maps, it feels like you're forced to rely on the luggage to save the day, which is a very bad mechanic and feels more like a bandaid rather than a fix.
-Bigger maps with more objectives and a way to slow down or stop enemy advances would improve gameplay.”
+• “The maps are a bit too small, which leads to the balance taking a hit.
+On some maps/levels it seems you're forced to rely on the luggage to save the day, which is a very bad mechanic and feels more like a 'bandaid' rather than a fix to the balance.
+Bigger maps with more objectives/secondary objectives would do wonders here, as well as a way to slow down/stop the advance of the enemies before they reach your gate (due to how fast their waves grow).”

 • replayability

-• “Here's a simple auto-battler type game with tons of replayability because of character variance (x30), difficulty (x5), relics (adding new rules, such as knights starting with flame lances that do AoE damage), and gear equips.”
+• “Here's a simple auto-battler type game with tons of replayability because of character variance (x30), difficulty (x5), relics (add new rules, such as knights start with flame lances that do AoE damage), and gear equips.”

 • “This game does the formula quite well, with the relics, characters, and chaos modifiers all contributing to high replayability and lots of roguelike 'pop-off' combos.”